Corporate Governance Report

 (Meetings between Audit & Supervisory Board members and accounting auditors)

 Audit & Supervisory Board members meet regularly (six times annually) with the accounting auditors, as well as additional meetings as necessary, for the purpose of exchanging opinions and information.
 Audit & Supervisory Board members receive explanations and exchange opinions regarding annual audit plans and audit results.
-If necessary, Audit & Supervisory Board members also act as witnesses during audits conducted by the accounting auditors at remote locations and during audit reviews (23 times in the fiscal year ended March 31, 2020).
+If necessary, Audit & Supervisory Board members also act as observers during audits conducted by the accounting auditors at remote locations and during audit reviews (19 times in the fiscal year ended March 31, 2023).

 (Collaboration with internal audit and other departments)